Why should we use Single Length Irons?

 Besides the length of the irons, the primary differences in the single length irons when comparing to traditional irons are the loft angles of the clubs, which tend to be a couple degrees stronger for each club.

-Using single length clubs in 2015, Bryson became just the fifth player to win the U.S. Amateur title and the NCAA championship in a single year, joining Jack Nicklaus, Phil Mickelson, Tiger Woods, and Ryan Moore.
+Using single length irons in 2015, Bryson became just the fifth player to win the U.S. Amateur title and the NCAA championship in a single year, joining Jack Nicklaus, Phil Mickelson, Tiger Woods, and Ryan Moore.

 In September 2016, Bryson won the DAP Championship (Web.com Tour Finals event) to earn his first professional victory and his 2016-2017 PGA Tour card.